Since each town crier’s clothing is unique the word ‘uniform’ might not be appropriate, so I will talk about the town crier’s livery.

 I am a member of the Ancient and Honourable Guild of Town Criers, so could add their crest if I wanted, but for the moment I am happy with the livery as it is.

 Waistcoats were an essential item in a gentleman’s wardrobe in the 18th century and beyond.
-Some town criers opt for plain waistcoats whereas others go for highly decorated examples.
-Evidence from the period is that all manner of different styles, shapes and colours existed, so again, there is no ‘proper’ waistcoat to base a costume on.
+Some criers opt for plain waistcoats while others go for highly decorated examples.
+All manner of different styles, shapes and colours have been tried over the years, so again, there is no ‘proper’ waistcoat to base a costume on.
 In short, anything goes.

 Breeches are trousers which usually stop just below the knee and were commonly worn from the later sixteenth century to the early nineteenth century by men of all classes (although in France they became associated with aristocracy and therefore fell from popularity following the revolution.)